CARNET/plugin.video.carnet-meduza/README.md

 - Only Croatian and English (switch using Settings -> Interface -> Regional -> Language)

 Platforms:
 - *should* be all.
-Tested on: Windows 10, Linux Debian 9 (both 64-bit) and Android ARM.
+Tested on: Windows 10, Linux Debian 9 (both 64-bit) and Android 4.4 (ARM).

 ### Installation
 Requirements:
 - Minimum supported Kodi version: 17 (Krypton)
 - Valid [AAI@EduHr](http://www.aaiedu.hr/en) account

-Install this addon using the official Kodi repository (submission to official Kodi repo is in process - fingers crossed).
+Install this addon using the official Kodi repository.
 Kodi will update the addon automatically.
-If you know what are you doing and like to things manually by cloning and zipping, know yourself out.
+If you know what are you doing and like to things manually by cloning and zipping, knock yourself out.

 Go to Add-ons -> Add-on browser -> Search -> enter 'CARNet Meduza' -> Install.